zhouzypaul/object-recognition-imu/README.txt

 TODO:
 get the input folder working
+try integrating over smaller time to get displacement from gyro

 incorporate acc info in imu displacement fix thresh issue: maybe write a new function for thresh